2025-2028

 What You Made Possible Over the Past 3 Years

-To Strengthen Our Organization, We Will Enact the Following Supporting Strategies
+To Strengthen Our Organization, We Will Enact the Following Strategies:

 Identify and implement a cost-effective and efficient future plan for distribution and facilities that supports our strategic goals.